albacarmen/FinancialTracker/README.md

-# Project Title
+# Financial Tracker

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Welcome to the Financial Tracker! 🎉 This application is designed to help you take control of your finances with ease.
+Whether you're adding deposits or tracking payments, this tool makes it simple to manage your money.
+With features like customizable reports and vendor filters, you can analyze your spending habits and gain insights into your financial life.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to generate various reports, so I can analyze my financial data over different time frames.
+- As a user, I want to filter transactions by vendor, so I can review my spending with specific vendors.
+- As a user, I want to have input validation for all transaction entries, so I can avoid errors when entering data.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to ensure my transaction data is saved consistently, so I can rely on the application for accurate financial tracking.
+- As a user, I want to ensure the application handles errors well, so I am informed of issues without crashing.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to see all my transaction data persist between sessions, so I can access my history anytime.

 ## Setup